Universal Translation Services

 1. Bonding Time:

-It is custom in Japan to go to restaurants and karaoke bars after a meeting.
+It is customary in Japan to go to restaurants and karaoke bars after a meeting.
 You will be expected to participate in fun activities.
 Your hosts will use this time to bond with you, so don’t hold back.

 1. Learn a Few Phrases: